 The Children’s Food Trust issued a report in December 2016 based on interviews with parents of four to sixteen-year olds revealing how poorly children across the UK eat.
 The report highlights the high sugar content of children’s diets and how hard it is to lower these levels once children are older.
 In addition, figures reveal that in 2014/15, 12 percent of children were obese by age three and 15 percent were considered to be overweight in the UK.

-These statistics are not new nor are the messages that accompany them, but they serve to reinforce the message that it is important to establish healthy eating patterns in babies and young children so that by the time their food tastes are fully developed they have established good healthy eating patterns.
-The statistics also highlight the importance of physical activity for young children in the fight against obesity but for the purposes of this article we focus on the role of healthy eating.
+These statistics are not new nor are the messages that accompany them, but they serve to reinforce the message that it is important to establish healthy eating patterns in babies and young children.
+By doing by the time their food tastes are fully developed they have established good healthy eating patterns.
+The statistics also highlight the importance of physical activity for young children in the fight against obesity.

 We aim to meet the full requirements of the Early Years Foundation Stage and the Children’s Trust Food and Nutrition Guidelines.